NitaiNijholt/FinancialNetwork/README.md

 * `requirements.txt `
 > List of required packages which can be used to pip install them.

-* `DataImport_final.ipynb`
-> Data downloading & cleaning cleaning of the stock price data and constructing a data folder where cleaned files are put inside

 * `main_final.ipynb `
 > This file contains the code for running the simulations and does the analysis on simulation results